University Verbiage

 Semester 1 - August - December

-Seminars – some courses offer these as a way for students to participate in smaller groups and more active learning.
-They are usually in addition to lectures.
+Seminar – students participating in smaller groups with more active learning, usually in addition to lectures.

-A Studio or Lab involves the hands-on application of your learning with an instructor.
+A Studio or Lab - hands-on application of learning with an instructor.

-Fieldwork or Internship involves a student in an academic work placement outside the traditional university setting
+Fieldwork or Internship - an academic work placement outside the traditional university setting.